 We all know the marketing landscape has changed but printed communications are still a critical part of all customer journeys.
 Anyone who says otherwise is missing an opportunity to engage with a medium with a proven and sustainable ROI.
-The industry is still dominated by the large print managers but (and it’s a big one) there are an increasing number of choices available for corporates to source their print in 2019.
+The industry is still dominated by the large print managers but (and it’s a big one) there are an increasing number of choices available for corporates to source their print.

 Yes, a fully outsourced model is very attractive to some, especially for large and international corporations that are looking for long term collaborative relationships.
 This comes with an element of risk – a feeling of being trapped through all the knowledge and data being held externally and a service provision that is so entrenched, it’s a daunting thought to move to another solution.
 The same applies equally to relationships directly with printers, and this challenge means that many of these corporates just stick with their long-term providers to avoid any disruption to service.
 Of course when looking at global arrangements the print manager will win over the printers every day.
 With these deals being few and far between, the big players are fighting over the last remaining customers to outsource.